✔ A domestic boiler could save you on average £600 a year

 Biomass Boilers Explained

 Modern, biomass boiler systems mainly use wood in the form of pellets, chips or logs to power domestic boilers.
 Wood pellets are currently the most popular as they are cleaner and easier to maintain, resulting in less ash.
-Wood isn't the only source used in modern biomass boilers and other forms of biomass, including cereal, are being used today.
+Wood isn’t the only source used in modern biomass boilers and other forms of biomass, including cereal, are being used today.
 The biomass boiler is connected to a central heating and hot water system.
-A domestic boiler could save you on average £600 a year, compared to electric heating.
 The cost of wood fuel can vary greatly but it is still considerably less expensive than most other forms of heating.
 This variation in cost is often down to suppliers, who may factor in high transportation costs.

 With regard to carbon dioxide emissions, it is suggested that the carbon dioxide emitted when burning wood is the same amount absorbed during the growth of the tree.
 Although a sustainable process, some carbon emissions are unavoidable, including emissions caused during cultivation and manufacture, as well as the transportation of the wood.
 These are still very much lower than emissions from fossil fuels, especially when sourced locally.
 Be aware of the type of system you install if you live in a smokeless zone.
 However, some modern wood installations burn so cleanly that they are certified for use in these areas.